 Q: What are my chances of getting in?
 How can I improve those odds?

-In terms of raw numbers (e.g., if we picked successful applicants randomly): In 2012, for the 2013 class, we had about five times as many applicants as spots.
+In terms of raw numbers (e.g., if we picked successful applicants randomly): In 2019, for the 2020 class, we had more than five times as many applicants as spots.
+In 2012, for the 2013 class, we had about five times as many applicants as spots.
 In 2011, for the 2012 class, we had about four times as many applicants as spots.
 Years before that had a lower oversubscription ratio.